hardikurda/gestural-music-sequencer/trunk/readme.txt

 it does on the Mac, keeping in mind that it doesn't do much if you don't have a capture device installed.

-3. There are a few common problems on windows.
+3. There are a few common problems on Windows.
 If the GMS fails to start at all, its likely that Java or Quicktime are not installed.
 If you have an empty camera list its either because a) WinVDIG is not installed correctly or b) Your camera isn't supported by Quicktime.
 As of right now GMS will not work on a